-None of the 3 sub-basins, the Baltic Proper, Gulf of Finland and Gulf of Riga, for which reduction targets for phosphorus inputs were set, fulfilled the requirements in 2018, although for Gulf of Finland fulfilment could not be determined due to uncertainty of the input data (Key message figure 1 and Results table 1b).
+None of the 3 sub-basins, the Baltic Proper, Gulf of Finland and Gulf of Riga, for which reduction targets for phosphorus inputs were set, fulfilled the requirements in 2019 (Key message figure 1 and Results table 1b).
 However, statistically significant reductions were achieved in all sub-basins since the reference period.
-The highest input reductions since the reference period (1997-2003) were achieved in the Gulf of Finland (61%), Gulf of Riga (24%) and Baltic Proper (23%) (Results figure 1).
-Phosphorus inputs to the entire Baltic Sea have been reduced by 26% since the reference period, and 77% of this reduction is due to reduced phosphorus inputs to the Gulf of Finland and Baltic Proper.
+The highest input reductions since the reference period (1997-2003) were achieved in the Gulf of Finland (50%), Gulf of Riga (26%) and Baltic Proper (23%) (Results figure 1).
+Phosphorus inputs to the entire Baltic Sea have been reduced by 28% since the reference period, and 76% of this reduction is due to reduced phosphorus inputs to the Gulf of Finland and Baltic Proper.

 Compared to the first evaluation of MAI fulfilment (Svendsen et al. 2015), in 2016 EMEP revised the modelled nitrogen air deposition to the Baltic Sea for 1995-2012.
 This resulted in an increase of the annual deposition to the Baltic Sea of 16 to 23%.
 The increase of annual nitrogen deposition to the individual sub-basins was between 9 and 27 %.
 In the following, the EMEP deposition model was updated after the second MAI assessment (HELCOM, 2018).
-The update mainly concerned changing of the deposition grid resolution from 50km50km to 0.1°0.1° (approx. 11km11km grid).
-The higher resolution was applied for computation of the annual nitrogen deposition 2000-2017, and for the present MAI assessment 1995-2018.
-Also, the whole time series of nitrogen emission data is updated annually.
+The update mainly concerned changing of the deposition grid resolution from 50km50km to 0.1°0.1° (approx. 11km6km grid for Baltic Sea latitudes).
+The higher resolution was applied for computation of the annual nitrogen deposition 2000-2017, and for the present MAI assessment 1995-2019.
+Also, the whole time series of nitrogen emission data is updated annually, and, for years since 2000, data from FMI on ship emissions have replaced former ships emission data in the deposition calculation.
 The update of the model, revised reported emission data and use of weather data in the normalization procedure (section "Airborne Inputs" under chapter "Data and updating") resulted in markedly changed deposition data compared to the previous reporting.
-Deposition on the Baltic Sea in the reference period (1997-2003) was 294 000 tons nitrogen in the latest EMEP estimate, compared to 227 000 tons nitrogen previously estimated, or 29% higher than calculated for the BSAP 2013.
-The nitrogen deposition in the reference period showed the highest increase in the Gulf of Finland (38%) and Kattegat (37%) and the lowest in the Gulf of Riga (18%).
+Deposition on the Baltic Sea in the reference period (1997-2003) was 299 000 tons nitrogen in the latest EMEP estimate, compared to 227 000 tons nitrogen previously estimated, or 32% higher than calculated for the BSAP 2013.
+The nitrogen deposition in the reference period showed the highest increase in the Gulf of Finland (42%) and Kattegat (39%) and the lowest in the Gulf of Riga (21%).